 Balanced Literacy Approach?
-What is it?
-How do I teach it?
-Get comfy… grab a cup of tea… this might prove to be a long post.
+What is balanced literary?
+How do I teach balanced literacy?… All the questions… Get comfy… grab a cup of tea… this might prove to be a long post.

 The other day in our Kindergarten Facebook group, the subject of the various balanced literacy approaches came up, so I promised to help explain them.
 Many of these I have blogged about in the past, so be on the lookout for links to related posts.
 That will help you get a better glimpse.
 You may want to pin this post or save it in your bookmarks so you can find it again.